EXL/NXEngine/README.md

 NXEngine
 ========

-NXEngine is open-source rewrite engine of the Cave Story.
+NXEngine is open-source rewrite engine of the [Cave Story](https://en.wikipedia.org/wiki/Cave_Story) game.
 Author -- Caitlin Shaw (rogueeve)

-This project is my NXEngine fork with some improvements:
+This project is my NXEngine fork for weak devices with some improvements:

 1. Sound through SDL_mixer;